holmes2136/liarobject/README.md

 features :
 ```
-1. you can get the value and text from different control , such like
+1. you can get the value and text from different control by the same interface
-   input text , checkgroup , checkbox etc..

 ```